atomix/atomix.github.io/docs/latest/user-manual/introduction/architectures.md

 # The cluster configuration defines how nodes discover and communicate with one another
 cluster {
   node {
-    id: ${atomix.node.id}   # Must not be any one of management-group.members
+    id: ${atomix.node.id}   # Must not be any one of managementGroup.members
     address: ${atomix.node.address}
   }
   multicast.enabled: true   # Enable multicast discovery